ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 <b>Interval Estimation</b>

-Here, we are estimating the mean number of daily sleep hours of college freshman by an interval of values ($6$to$ 7.5$  hours).
+Here, we are estimating the mean number of daily sleep hours of college freshman by an interval of values ($6 $ to$ 7.5$  hours).

 </details>